General advice from the UK Government, NHS, and Others

 Testing for Coronavirus

 The government have guidance on coronavirus testing, including lateral flow and PCR tests.
 They explain how to get tested if you have or if you don't have symptoms.
 There's additional information about surge testing (increased testing including door-to-door testing) and enhanced contact tracing in specific locations in England where new COVID-19 variants have been identified.
-The NHS website also has information about testing and tracing.
+There is also advice, guidance and help with NHS Test and Trace.
 The NHS COVID-19 app, available to download for free in England and Wales, tracks your movements and alerts you if you're at risk from coronavirus.